Starlink/starlink-pyndf/doc/index.rst

 information on Starlink please see http://starlink.eao.hawaii.edu .

-It also includes a higher level interface to NDF objects in the `starlink.ndfpack` module.
+It also includes a higher level interface to NDF objects in the :py:mod:`starlink.ndfpack` module.
 This interface predates the modern astropy conventions, and is not currently under active development.

-You will need to have the `numpy` package and the python interface to the Starlink Ast World Coordinate System  installed (`starlink.pyast`: see http://starlink.github.io/starlink-pyast/pyast.html).
+You will need to have the :py:mod:`numpy` package and the python interface to the Starlink Ast World Coordinate System  installed (:py:mod:`starlink.pyast`: see http://starlink.github.io/starlink-pyast/pyast.html).

 You can install this package with

-`pip install starlink-pyndf`
+:command:`pip install starlink-pyndf`

 Or view the source at: